 Semič is the second-largest municipality and third largest town in Bela krajina.
-Its name comes from castle Semenič that stood below Semenič hill.
-It is geographically closed to the north by Gorjanci range and by Kočevski rog to the west.
-Semič was first mentioned at be beginning of the 13th century.
+Its name comes from the castle Semenič which stood below Semenič hill.
+It is geographically closed to the north by the Gorjanci range and by Kočevski rog to the west.
+Semič was first mentioned at the beginning of the 13th century.

-There is no evidence that Semič was inhabited in ancient history, but its surrounding areas, like Karst cave Jewish house, were.
-Semič’s church saint Stefan was mentioned in 1228.
-In the 14th century counts, Ortenburgs settled many Gottschee (german peasants) on the outskirts of Semič.
+There is no evidence that Semič was inhabited in ancient history, but its surrounding areas, like the Karst cave Jewish house, were.
+Semič’s church saint Stefan was first mentioned in 1228.
+In the 14th century, the Ortenburgs settled many Gottschee (german peasants) on the outskirts of Semič.
 In the 15th century, the Ottoman Empire attacked Semič many times.
 The first school in Semič was built at the beginning of the 18th century.
 In 1899 savings and loans opened.
-1903 a parish library was built.
+In 1903 a parish library was built.
 In 1914 the railroad was built.
 After Italy capitulated in WW2, Partisans settled in Semič.
-Slovenian national theatre worked from Semič, as well as a collection center for wounded and American pilots, evacuation bases and hospitals.
+The Slovenian national theatre worked from Semič, as well as a collection center for wounded and American pilots, evacuation bases, and hospitals.
 In 1995 Semič became its own municipality again.

 Where to discover